I DON’T KNOW WHAT TO DO – I’m all knotted up!

 CONFLICT : A struggle between equal but opposing forces (intentions). ”Part of me wants to and part of me doesn’t.”

 DILEMMA: A situation requiring a choice between 2 equally (un)desirable alternatives.
-“I’m damned if I do & damned if I don’t.”
+“I’m in trouble either way.”

 IMPASSE: A situation where the intention to progress is stopped by a difficulty which can’t be overcome.
 “I keep banging my head against a brick wall.”

-EMOTIONAL BIND patterns focus on giving you the illusory choice of how to feel.
-It’s less obviously harmful but still manipulative:
+EMOTIONAL Bind patterns focus on giving you the illusory choice of how to feel.
+It’s less obviously harmful but still manipulative, & confusing:

 a.
 Which chair would feel better, the soft one or the hard one?